dotnet/docs/docs/csharp/programming-guide/nullable-types/using-nullable-types.md

 ## Declaration and assignment

-You assign a value to a nullable type as you would for an ordinary value type.
+As a value type is implicitly converted to the corresponding nullable type, you assign a value to a nullable type as you would for its underlying value type.
+You also can assign the `null` value.
 For example:

 [!code-csharp[declare and assign](../../../../samples/snippets/csharp/programming-guide/nullable-types/NullableTypesUsage.cs#1)]

-As the example above shows, you also can assign the `null` value.

-## Value of a nullable type
+## Examination of a nullable type value

 Use the following readonly properties to examine an instance of a nullable type for null and retrieve a value of an underlying type:

 - <xref:System.Nullable%601.HasValue%2A?displayProperty=nameWithType> indicates whether an instance of a nullable type has a valid value of its underlying type.

-- <xref:System.Nullable%601.Value%2A?displayProperty=nameWithType> gets the value of an underlying type if `HasValue` is `true`.
-If `HasValue` is `false`, the `Value` property throws an <xref:System.InvalidOperationException>.
+- <xref:System.Nullable%601.Value%2A?displayProperty=nameWithType> gets the value of an underlying type if <xref:System.Nullable%601.HasValue%2A> is `true`.
+If <xref:System.Nullable%601.HasValue%2A> is `false`, the <xref:System.Nullable%601.Value%2A> property throws an <xref:System.InvalidOperationException>.

 The code in the following example uses the `HasValue` property to test whether the variable contains a value before displaying it: